 Scale of the Attack

-143 million Americans is almost half the entire population of the United States!
+143 million Americans are almost half the entire population of the United States!
 209,000 of these victims are particularly unlucky, as the criminals also made off with their credit card numbers.

 Some “limited personal information” belonging to British and Canadian consumers was also stolen.
 Equifax chairman and CEO Richard Smith issued the following statement:

 This is clearly a disappointing event for our company, and one that strikes at the heart of who we are and what we do.
 We pride ourselves on being a leader in managing and protecting data, and we are conducting a thorough review of our overall security operations.

 Gartner security analyst Avivah Litan observed to the Guardian:

 On a scale of one to 10, this is a 10 in terms of potential identity theft.
 Credit bureaus keep so much data about us that affects almost everything we do.

 Senator Mark Warner, vice-chairman of the senate intelligence committee, was also keen to stress the seriousness of this breach:

 It is no exaggeration to suggest that a breach such as this … represents a real threat to the economic security of Americans.

 The hack is all the more damaging because Equifax sells its services to companies as a consumer protection and data breach specialist.

 The hack, which exploited a US website application to access files, occurred between mid-May and July.
 Equifax did not become aware of it until 29 July.
 It then took the company a full week to make the news public.